 Iconic San Francisco trolley car

-The Hornblower Cable Car is SO San Francisco.
-Though this one looks like the cable car mentioned above, it’s a motorized road vehicle.
+A trolley is SO San Francisco Though this one looks like the cable car mentioned above, it’s a motorized road vehicle.

 And it’s a completely novel transportation experience!
 It’s honestly so full of charm.
 You can privately charter the trolley and it’s great for SF City Hall weddings.

 It is partially covered in the central section, but mostly open air.
-Bring friends, bring booze and have a great time!
+Bring friends, bring booze if you partake – and have a great time!

 If you’re considering a bus – consider the Jellybus!
 It’s so cool for larger groups of up to 40 guests.
 When this rocks up outside San Francisco City Hall… your guests will probably faint.